HiroshiAdaniya/git_notes/html.md

 		color: white;
 	}

-<p>In CSS you also have something called a **sudo-class** in which you can add additional styling which is not recognised in the general styling function.
+<p>In CSS you also have something called a **pseudo-class** in which you can add additional styling which is not recognised in the general styling function.
 For example:</p>

 	* class